SadabQ/cmpe281-batman/Aashi's Personal project Log wiki Page.md

 Week 6 - During last meet, every member developed small POC of thier work and discussed issues they faced.

 Week 7 - Project members are progressing very well, but difficulties are faced while making node clusters and while dockerizing the noSQL database.
 Also discussed about structure of front-end of website

+Week 8 - It took a shift of technology from Voldermort back to Riak.
+Built our successful server side application.
+We have started our front end part.